-When 20-year-old Ariel Hartman was in high school, she didn’t worry about how she would pay for her post-secondary education.
-Hartman’s parents had set up a Registered Education Savings Plan (RESP) to make sure there would be money to help pay her tuition.
+When 20-year-old Ariel Hartman* was in high school, she didn’t worry about how she would pay for university.
+Her parents had set up a Registered Education Savings Plan (RESP).
+They wanted to make sure she’d have money to help pay for tuition.

 “A lot of people think it has to be full-time university or college.
 But, part-time schooling is eligible, as are a lot of trade schools,” says Holman.